yusuke-dna/protocol-designer-to-py/doc/README.md

             return wells
 ```

-# Input/Usage
+# How to use pdjson2py
 The pdjson2py receive JSON file input in two ways.
 1. Published in Opentrons Protocol Library.
 Input fields are as below.
-    1. **`JSON file`:** To upload JSON file.
+    1. **`JSON file or CSV file`:** To upload JSON file or CSV file.
     2. **`Starting tip for left pipette (optional)`:** type=str, default="A1"
     3. **`Starting tip for right pipette (optional)`:** type=str, default="A1"
     4. **`Slack Notification Webhook URL (optional)`:** type=str, default=""
+    5. **`Mode (optional)`:** type=str, default="step", choices=["step", "command", "debug"]
+        - If "command" is selected and the input file is CSV, default "step" mode is applied.
+(CSV file does not have information for command mode.)
-2. Commandline input.
+2. Command line input.
 A positional argument and keyword arguments as below are accepted.
 Help comments are just for example.
-    1. Primary positional argument. help="The JSON file exported from Protocol Designer."
+    1. Primary positional argument. help="The JSON file exported from Protocol Designer or the CSV file generated by pdjson2py."
-    2. **`left`:** default="A1", help="For used tiprack reuse of left pipette, input e.g. 'C1'.
+    2. **`left`:** default="A1", help="For used tiprack reuse of left pipette, input first filled well, e.g. 'C1'.
 Not specified indicates all tipracks are filled."
-    3. **`right`:** default="A1", help="For used tiprack reuse of right pipette, input e.g. 'E10'.
+    3. **`right`:** default="A1", help="For used tiprack reuse of right pipette, input first filled well, e.g. 'E10'.
 Not specified indicates all tipracks are filled."
     4. **`url`:** default="", help="Slack Webhook URL here like 'https://hooks.slack.com/services/[YOUR]/[WEBHOOK]/[URL]' to enable notification via Slack.
-    5. **`source`:** default="step", help="Specify 'command' to enable command mode for debugging. 'commands' object is used to generate python script.
+    5. **`mode`:** default="step", help="Specify 'command' to enable command mode for debugging. 'commands' object is used to generate python script.
 By default, GUI equivalent steps in 'designerApplication' obejct is used."
 # Supported Protocol Options (Object in JSON file)
 ## Default Step Mode (designerApplication/data/savedStepForms/[stepId]/**stepType:_____**)
 ### Transfer (stepType:moveLiquid*)